Article 28 January 2020

 Major price spikes are common in these markets as demand is inelastic and when supply is restricted, by weather or other factors, the price reactions are significant.
 If we compare these reported prices with a futures market it is clear the levels of volatility in the fruit and vegetable markets far outstrip those of the local wheat futures market in Paris.
 There are several reasons why the produce prices are more volatile than the grain values; wheat allows for storage and distant transport reducing price spikes with arbitrage opportunities and inventories, while fresh products have a much more limited storage capacity and some products do not transport well.
 A futures market allows speculators to trade which also reduces the price volatility in the market.

 Globally there are thousands of price indicators for agricultural products all along the supply chain.
 These indexes can be used as a benchmark for the market as generally a futures market or auction does not exist.
 The EU fruit and vegetable indexes highlighted above are an example of this; they are at times the only freely available source for valuation for these markets.
 This allows buyers and sellers a point of reference when making decisions regarding production, trade and demand.
-It also allows Stable to offer price insurance on these indexes, a way to mitigate the high levels of volatility existing in these markets.
+It also allows Stable to offer price protection contracts on these indexes, a way to mitigate the high levels of volatility existing in these markets.

 Sign up to our newsletter to read the latest news and exclusive content from our industry experts.